 Philip Ng is Chairman of Far East Organization (FEO) in Singapore.
-Philip Ng, along with his brother Robert, according to Bloomberg, have an estimated net worth of US$9.8 billion.
-They ranked No. 131 in the Forbes list of richest on a worldwide scale.
+Philip Ng, along with his brother Robert, according to Bloomberg, have an estimated net worth of US$13.4 billion.
+They rank No. 172 in the Forbes list of richest on a worldwide scale as of 2021.

-In this first blog post I’ll look at Philip Ng, FEO and the concept of a Christian Enterprise.
-In the second blog post I’ll review principles behind implementing a Christian Enterprise.
+In this first blog post, I’ll look at Philip Ng, FEO and the concept of a Christian Enterprise.
+In the second blog post, I’ll review the principles behind implementing a Christian Enterprise.

 FEO is the largest private property developer in Singapore.
 It has two listed subsidiaries, Far East Orchard Limited and Yeo Hiap Seng Limited.
 It also has a sister company, Sino Group, one of the largest property developers in Hong Kong.
 FEO has developed 750 properties in Singapore, including those in Orchard Road, Singapore's premier shopping and entertainment district.

 FEO produces one in every six houses sold to the public.
 It is the only developer in the world to win ten FIABCI Prix d'Excellence Awards, the highest honour in international real estate.
 FEO has a total of 13,000 employees in Singapore and worldwide.

 Philip and his brother, Robert, are sons of real estate tycoon Ng Teng Fong, a migrant from Putian, Fujian province, China who came to Singapore in 1934 with his family when he was six.
 Ng Teng Fong founded FEO in the 1960s and steadily expanded in both Hong Kong and Singapore.
 The sons grew the business significantly.
 Some commentators view FEO as “one of the most successful family-owned businesses in Asia today.”